Skip to main content

 What's the difference between general liability and workers comp for landscapers?

 General liability covers damage or injury you cause to third parties — clients, bystanders, or their property.
 Workers compensation covers your own employees when they're injured on the job.
-Florida requires workers comp for landscaping businesses with one or more employees.
-You need both: GL for third-party exposure, workers comp for your crew.
+Florida workers comp requirements depend on the employer's industry classification, employee count, and entity structure, so landscaping businesses should not rely on a generic threshold.
+You may need both: GL for third-party exposure, workers comp for your crew.
 A lot of landscape companies think GL covers their workers.
 It doesn't.

 Get Landscaping Insurance Quotes in Tampa

-Greene & Associates Insurance has been helping Florida contractors and trade businesses find the right coverage for over 30 years.
-We work with business insurance carriers who specialize in landscaping operations — and we know which ones handle pesticide endorsements, commercial contract requirements, and high-volume operations without overcharging.
+Greene & Associates Insurance has been helping Florida contractors and trade businesses review coverage for over 30 years.
+We work with business insurance carriers that may fit landscaping operations, including accounts with pesticide endorsements, commercial contract requirements, and higher-volume operations.

-If you're in Tampa or anywhere in Hillsborough County, we can quote your GL, workers comp, and commercial auto together and give you a complete picture of what coverage actually costs for your operation.
+If you're in Tampa or anywhere in Hillsborough County, we can review your GL, workers comp, commercial auto, equipment, and contract requirements together so the quote matches the work your operation actually performs.

 For more on contractor coverage in Florida, see our contractor insurance resources and commercial insurance overview.
 We also serve landscaping companies across Jacksonville, Gainesville, Lake City, and all of North Florida.